 How to Remove Oil From Polyester

-Before jumping into the procedures to clean your bag, there are some guidelines to keep in mind to protect your bean bag from damage.
+Before jumping into the procedures on how to clean your bean bag, there are some guidelines to keep in mind to protect your bean bag from damage.
 Here is what you need to know!

 Protect Surrounding Surfaces